dfreshreed/lensctl-ops-deck/README.md

 The `room_trooper.py` script is designed to help you manage room metadata in your Lens Tenant.
 It allows you to query and update rooms.
 Fields like `capacity`, `size`, and `floor` are crucial for Lens Insights and Analytics.
 If your Tenant has rooms without this data, this tool helps you handle updating them efficiently.

-Installation and usage are fairly straightforward - **don't be intimidated by the length and detail in this README*!* It's intentionally verbose to accomodate a wide range of experience levels.
+Installation and usage are fairly straightforward-**don't be intimidated by the length and detail in this README!** It's intentionally verbose to accomodate a wide range of experience levels.

 ---

 ## 🚀 Features